amit-hkust/my_site_online/content/_index.md

 author = "Amit Kumar"
 +++
 ## About Me
 I am a Ph.D. candidate in Finance at The Hong Kong University of Science and Technology (HKUST) Business School.
-I am currently on the job market and expect to graduate in summer 2022.
+I am on the 2021–2022 job market and expect to graduate in summer 2022.

 [comment]: <> (## SSRN [[Link]](https://www.ssrn.com/author=2664500))